 The categories of transactions that are not permitted to be purchased using a Self-Directed IRA LLC can be found in Internal Revenue Code Sections 408 & 4975.

-When it comes to coins or metals, Internal revenue Code Section 408 is generally the provision that applies.
+When it comes to investing in coins or metals, Internal revenue Code Section 408 is generally the provision that applies.
 In general, collectibles such as artworks, rugs, stamps, certain coins, beverages and antiques, etc. are not allowed within a Self-Directed IRA LLC, pursuant to Internal Revenue Code Section 408.

 Internal Revenue Code Section 408 is specific as to what defines a collectible.
 Some notable exceptions are allowed for certain gold (such as American Eagle) and silver coins and any coins issued by a state.
 Legislation in 1997 further liberalized the rules for IRAs by making reference to specific definitions of acceptable coins in USCS, title 31; IRC sections 5112(a), (e) and (k); the Commodity Exchange Act; and IRC section 408(m)(3).

 This change, in general, resulted in a windfall for individual collectors as well as coin and precious metal dealers (all of the coins allowed must be minted by the U.S. government or the states).
+Investing in coins

 Internal Revenue Code Section 408(m):